FHantke/brave-browser-wiki/Blocking-goals-and-policy.md

 ### Pre-roll and mid-roll ads

 Video content websites like YouTube run pre-roll (pre-stream) and mid-roll (mid-stream) ads.
-Brave has blocked these ads since the beginning, whether or not they're first-party
+Brave has blocked these ads since the beginning, deeming them user-hostile and pointlessly annoying since they typically depend on third-party advertising for ad metrics (which we block).

 ### First-party blocking